-In order to develop a solid program for clients, you must first take them through a complete assessment battery.
-The information you collect from flexibility, strength, performance, postural and cardiovascular testing of clients will help you to identify their deficits and set a baseline to build their program from.
+As a CPT, in order to develop a solid program for clients, you must first take them through a complete assessment battery.
+The information you collect from initial consulations, flexibility, strength, performance, postural and cardiovascular testing of clients will help you to identify their deficits and set a baseline to build their program from.
 One of these groups of assessments is dynamic movement assessments.

 What is the overhead squat assessment?